-Recently, the Sikich team has seen deals nearly fall through because buyers, along with R&W insurance carriers, had a great deal of concern with subpar compliance and security measures identified during diligence activities.
+Recently, we’ve seen deals nearly fall through because buyers, along with reps & warranties (R&W) insurance carriers, were concerned with subpar compliance and security measures identified during diligence activities.
 We’ve spotted issues like these for sellers, who instituted fixes before buyers came around.

 Assemble your dream team

-For buyers and sellers alike, positioning for success requires expertly covering all the bases and finding out what you don’t already know.
-Bring in specialists like these to help you develop, craft and consummate the transaction:
+For both buyers and sellers, positioning for success requires expertly covering all the bases and finding out what you don’t already know.
+Bring in specialists like these to help you develop, craft and complete the transaction:

-- Investment bankers on the buyer team function like a residential realtor.
-They learn what you’re looking for and bring you options.
+- Investment bankers on the buyer team function like residential realtors.
+They learn what you’re looking for and deliver you options.
 Behind the scenes, they perform projections and crunch numbers ahead of the financial due diligence process.

-- Buyers and sellers both need an experienced M&A attorney who understands all the transaction rules and regulations beyond the generalities of business law.
+- Both buyers and sellers need an experienced M&A attorney who understands all the transaction rules and regulations beyond the generalities of business law.

 - Adding a trusted M&A advisor, like Sikich, for financial and information technology due diligence, QofE reporting, tax consulting and more is an investment that pays for itself many times over.
-We’ve run the numbers: Teaming with Sikich typically results in nine times the ROI in terms of cash in the seller’s pocket.
+We’ve crunched the numbers: teaming with Sikich typically results in nine times the ROI in terms of cash in a seller’s pocket.

 There are too many potential pitfalls and moving pieces involved with a major transaction to leave yourself open to risk.
 Besides, the transaction itself cannot take up all your time.
 You still need to focus on mission-critical activities.

-By partnering with Sikich, you get a one-stop resource for all transaction advisory services, buying or selling.
-From due diligence to valuations to helping with the deal structure, we excel in areas that few firms our size do or even offer.
+By partnering with Sikich, you get a one-stop shop for all transaction advisory services, buying or selling.
+From due diligence to valuations to helping with the deal structure, we excel in areas that few firms our size even offer.